Snowgan/MyDiary/README.md

 # MyDiary
-MyDiary is An iOS app to write and save diary.
+MyDiary is an iOS app to write and save diary.
 Using Swift language.
-The app can be set passwd so the diary content is only for your self.
-Now is version 1.0.
+You can set a password so the diary content is only for yourself.
+Now the version is 1.0.

 ## Screen Snap